-The HVAC industry is one that remains strong because, like it or not, that technology will fail or need repair from time to time.
-And being a good HVAC technician is just as much about your base of knowledge as it is the experience that you acquire.
+The HVAC industry remains strong because, like it or not, technology will fail or need repair from time to time.
+And being a good HVAC technician is just as much about your base of knowledge as it is the experience you acquire.

-Or maybe you are the do-it-yourself type and just want to get the knowledge necessary to implement your own HVAC repairs.
-Having the right books will go a long way towards allowing you to put forth those repairs on your own without the expensive costs that hiring an HVAC technician can bring with it.
+Or maybe you are the do-it-yourself type and want to get the knowledge necessary to implement your HVAC repairs.
+Having the right books will go a long way towards allowing you to put forth those repairs independently without the expensive costs that hiring an HVAC technician can bring with it.

 Whatever your reasoning, there are a few books that you need to have in your collection to grow your knowledge as a burgeoning HVAC technician or do-it-yourself HVAC technician.
 When you have the right books on your side, you can build your knowledge base to a formidable level.

-It is important to remember that not all books are created the same.
-There are some books that were once industry standards but have since grown outdated.
-Sure, some of these include the necessary updates to accommodate for technology developments, but you will want to make sure that you do your homework on the matter before picking a book.
-The last thing that you want is to get some archaic tome that fails to build your base of knowledge.
+It is important to remember that not all books hold equal value.
+Some books were once industry standards but have since grown outdated.
+Sure, some of these include the necessary updates to accommodate technology developments.
+Still, you will want to make sure that you do your homework before picking a book.
+The last thing you want is to get some archaic tome that fails to build your knowledge base.

-Without further ado, here are ten of the best HVAC books that you can invest in.
-They will certainly help to make you a better HVAC technician or get you well on your way to becoming one.
+Without further ado, here are ten of the best HVAC books that you can purchase.
+They will undoubtedly help make you a better HVAC technician or get you well on your way to becoming one.

-Because the HVAC industry is so comprehensive, it is impossible to focus on all aspects in just one book.
-If you wanted to know all there is to know about the wiring that is involved in an HVAC unit, then this is definitely the book you want to focus on.
+Because the HVAC industry is so comprehensive, it is impossible to focus on all aspects of just one book.
+If you wanted to know all there is to know about the wiring involved in an HVAC unit, this is the book you should consider.

-The best part is that it has been revised and updated as the years have passed, so you can be certain that you are getting modern solutions and techniques instead of some of the outdated ones that you would find in an older text.
+The best part is that it has been revised and updated as the years have passed, so you can be confident that you are getting modern solutions and techniques instead of outdated ones that you would find in an older text.

 This book does a good job explaining how the electricity works in heating and A/C units and provides simple, easy-to-understand explanations of how to implement repairs.

 If you find yourself looking for something resembling the college theory HVAC experience, this is the book for you.
-While it definitely covers techniques in repairs and installations of heating and cooling units, it also covers the inner workings, the why and the how, and everything in between.
+The book covers techniques in repairs and installations of heating and cooling units.
+It also covers the inner workings, the why and the how, and everything in between.

-Though it was published in 1995, there have been updates to this book as technologies have changed and techniques with it.
+Jim Johnson initially published Troubleshooting HVAC-R Equipment in 1995, but there have been updates to this book as technologies have changed and techniques with it.
 The one thing that makes this so valuable is all of the information on older units.
 Having the information needed to repair these newer units is fine, but there are still plenty of those older units out there that could stump you without the necessary information.

 Best of all, this book will walk through both residential and commercial heating and air in a way that is concise and shows ell organized steps.
 You will never feel lost when you have this text to refer to as you continue to learn about the HVAC process and the best way to implement repairs.
 Simply put, it is a must-have for HVAC texts for those looking to grow their knowledge base.